ItzBlueBerries/ShortcutLibraryWiki/docs/Debugging [Class]/Logs.md

 Debugging.LogFile("Hello World", false, true, false); // Logs "Hello World" to the srml.log file AND logging it as an error message.
 ```

 This would log the `string` given to the `srml.log` file.
 About the same as the previous method as mentioned earlier.
-If you would like to find out how to locate this file, here is a path: `C:\Users\Jay\AppData\LocalLow\Monomi Park\Slime Rancher\SRML\srml.log`.
+If you would like to find out how to locate this file, here is a path: `C:\Users\YOUR_USERNAME\AppData\LocalLow\Monomi Park\Slime Rancher\SRML\srml.log`.

 That should be it for logging methods!
 If you would like to continue, you can move onto **[Other Debugging]()** methods.